Timothy A. Kinnan: Personal and family background

 Kinnan was born in Tacoma, Washington to the late Henry Wallace ("Wally") Kinnan, and Marjorie Ahrendt.
 His father, Wally Kinnan, a pioneering television meteorologist and early television personality, was also a B-17 pilot during World War II and was shot down, spending nearly two years as a POW in Stalag Luft III.
 While interned Wally was a founding member of the Sagan Serenaders, a group of musicians who were immortalized in the movie The Great Escape for holding concerts to cover the sound of digging associated with the escape attempt.
 Wally's war-time and peacetime service created in Tim a strong interest in the US Air Force.
 Getting both the interest in flying and an interest in music from his father he had to make a choice between the US Air Force Academy and music school.
 The Air Force won out and he entered the US Air Force Academy in 1966 receiving his commission in 1970.
-Following graduation he married Sue Elaine Kelley.
-He has two daughters, Jennifer and Emily and five grandchildren, Kelley, Jillian, Lydia, Max, and Gabrielle.
+Following graduation he married Sue Kelley.
+He has two daughters.